HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Case Managers/Care Coordinators.

 Monitoring and evaluation: Track the client’s progress toward their goals, provide ongoing support, and reassess the care plan as needed.

-Transitions of care: Help ensure a safe and seamless transition for clients moving between different facilities, such as from a hospital to home or a rehabilitation center.
+Transitions of care: Help ensure a safe, seamless transition for clients moving between facilities, such as from a hospital to home or from a rehabilitation center.

 Problem-solving: Use creative problem-solving to address the specific challenges and circumstances of each individual.